-A summary note on the way in which the Status Quo applies in each of the above nine cases is given in Section D below in the note on the Holy Place concerned.
+A summary note on the way in which the $\underline{Status\ Quo}$ applies in each of the above nine cases is given in Section D below in the note on the Holy Place concerned.

-Apart from these nine Holy Places, all the remaining Holy Places in Palestine are not subject to the Status Quo because the authorities of one religion or of one community within a religion are in recognized or effective possession.
+Apart from those nine Holy Places, all the remaining Holy Places in Palestine are not subject to the Status Quo because the authorities of one religion or of one community within a religion are in recognized or effective possession.\ (\As for example the Cenacle which, though a Christian Holy Place, has been in Moslem hands since the middle of the 16th century.
+The position that Christians do not in effect enjoy the right to hold services there is uncontested.)